openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 To allow control plane nodes to remain at an adequate size for its cluster, this proposal introduces new operator that monitors resource usage in the cluster.
-Based on configured thresholds it will use the control plane machineset to make apply automated scaling decisions for control plane node sizing.
+Based on configured thresholds it will use the control plane machineset to make automated scaling decisions for control plane node sizing.

 ## Motivation

-During normal operation of an OpenShift cluster, as worker node count and workloads increase, it becomes necessary to increase resources available to the control plane nodes.
+During normal operation of an OpenShift cluster, as worker node count and workload increases, it becomes necessary to increase resources available to the control plane nodes.

-During SRE operations of the managed OpenShift product, there was already a trigger indentified, when these increases are required: right now these triggers are based on cluster load over the last 8 hours (details care available in [this PrometheusAlert](https://github.com/openshift/managed-cluster-config/blob/master/deploy/sre-prometheus/100-control-plane-resizing.PrometheusRule.yaml#L93C1-L93C1) that is used in OSD clusters).
-In addition to the average load our [recommended control plane practices](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/recommended-performance-scale-practices/recommended-control-plane-practices.html) specify control plane sizes based on worker nodes.
+During SRE operations of the managed OpenShift product, there was already a trigger indentified, when these increases are required: right now these triggers are based on cluster load over the last 8 hours (details are available in [this PrometheusAlert](https://github.com/openshift/managed-cluster-config/blob/master/deploy/sre-prometheus/100-control-plane-resizing.PrometheusRule.yaml#L93C1-L93C1) that is used in OSD clusters).
+In addition to the average load our [recommended control plane practices](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/recommended-performance-scale-practices/recommended-control-plane-practices.html) specify control plane sizes based on number worker nodes in the cluster.

 Instead of requiring the adjustments to be performed by hand, the operator should be able to automatically determine if a control plane node size change is